Skip to main content

 Debugging

-Not only can ChatGPT detect syntax errors in code, but it can also find logical errors that would crop up when code is executed.
-Below is an example of a Python script that eventually causes a division by zero error on line 4 due to a logical error on line 3.
+Not only can LLM-based AI chatbots detect syntax errors in code, but they can also find logical errors that would crop up when code is executed.
+Below is an example of a Python script that eventually causes a division by zero error one line 4 due to a logical error on line 3.
 Try this simple prompt to find and fix the error:

 Please debug this Python code: